CS 3710: Syllabus for Introduction to Cybersecurity (ICS), fall 2025

 Special Circumstances: Students with special circumstances (athletics, extra time required on exams, final exam conflicts, SDAC considerations, etc.) need to let me know as soon as possible.
 General SDAC accommodations are handles as per our SDAC Accommodations (md) page.

 This extension rule does not apply to quizzes, exams, or any in-class activities.
-It only applies to homework assignments.
+It only applies to programming assignments (PAs) and written assignments (PSs).

 However, there are a few specifics to this extension rule: